rokubop/serenade-sx-starter/sx/help/overview.md

 This will output a minified file to `~/.serenade/scripts/sx.min.js`.
 You can also say *build commands*

+## Example commands

+You can see examples in *show help commands* or find full files at [https://github.com/rokubop/serenade-sx-example](https://github.com/rokubop/serenade-sx-example/tree/main/src)

 ## Javascript or Typescript?
 You can use `.js` for your files, but it is recommended to use `.ts`.
 Writing your commands in typescript will give you error checking BEFORE